-A recent trip to Ikea sparked the inspiration for today’s post.
+A recent trip to Ikea sparked the inspiration for today’s post on mini twine baskets.
 As Jason and I wandered through the comfortably chic room layouts of the Ikea showroom, I noticed they had small crochet baskets for bathroom organization.
 The baskets were made of a very chunky and stiff cord with tight stitches making the fabric very sturdy.
 After inspecting the handiwork I naturally checked the price and was disappointed (but not surprised) to see that they were $12.99 (CAD) for a set of two.
-I won’t go into my usual rant about a) outsourcing artisanal work and b) not paying the crafters what we deserve but I will say that I absolutely wanted (needed!) crochet baskets.
+I won’t go into my usual rant about a) outsourcing artisanal work and b) not paying the crafters what they deserve but I will say that I absolutely wanted (needed!) crochet baskets.

 At home I was going through WIPs, arts and crafts supplies, old clothes, and other miscellaneous objects that have landed in my workspace over the years.
 One of these items was a twine crochet purse I bought 15 years ago.
 I must have used it once before it ended up in the back of the closet.
 And then it probably spent another 2 years in my workspace, awaiting its fate.

 After the trip to Ikea, coming across the forgotten purse started the creative process of taking the purse apart, unraveling it, and reusing the twine to crochet these totally adorable mini baskets.
 I even made a lid with a handle because it just needed a handle.
 I call it the snake charmer basket.